 Livingston is a somewhat small city located in the state of Montana.
-With a population of 7,302 people and three constituent neighborhoods, Livingston is the 12th largest community in Montana.
-Livingston has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 8,386 people and two constituent neighborhoods, Livingston is the 12th largest community in Montana.
+Much of the housing stock in Livingston was built prior to World War II, making it one of the older and more historic cities in the country.

 The people who call Livingston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Livingston residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Livingston include English, Norwegian, Irish, and Italian.
+Important ancestries of people in Livingston include German, Irish, English, Norwegian, and Italian.

 The most common language spoken in Livingston is English.
-Other important languages spoken here include Spanish and Scandinavian languages.
+Other important languages spoken here include Scandinavian languages and German/Yiddish.